Our geotechnical engineering and engineering geology research is revolutionary worldwide.

 - multi-phase flow and coupled multi-field analysis

-- soil modelling
+- soil modelling and numerical modelling

 - waste minimisation and reuse